 Challenges in the electricity sector

-According to the committee’s research, utilities in Ontario are under pressure to mitigate increases to electricity distribution rates while meeting increasing regulatory requirements, maintaining and building new energy infrastructure.
+According to the committee’s research, utilities in Ontario are under pressure to mitigate increases in electricity distribution rates while meeting increasing regulatory requirements, maintaining and building new energy infrastructure.

 Committee members went on to explain how advances in energy technology and changing consumer behaviour create even more challenges for small and mid-sized utilities like Guelph Hydro.
 For example, in the years ahead, residents and businesses will expect modern, competitive electricity prices and services similar to those available in other, larger cities such as: